benjaminnkem/dash-fd/README.md

 ## Features

-- Infinite Move Animation for review Cards (Home Page)
+- Infinite Scroll Animation for review Cards (Home Page)
 - Dark Mode (Based on user's device preference)
 - Responsive
 - No Reviews and Reviews page (UI) - can be toggled as well for testing purposes